Retirement savings plan () - mandatory company

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-General case
+General scenario

-The share of capital corresponding to the payments made on the PER is exempt from income tax and social security contributions.
+The share of capital corresponding to the payments made on the is exempt from income tax and social security contributions.

 The share of capital corresponding to earnings is subject to social security contributions.